-- -For professional in vitro diagnostic use only. - -Do not use after the expiration date. - -The test device should remain in the sealed pouch until use. - -All specimens should be considered potentially hazardous and handled in the same manner as an infectious agent. - -The used collector and device should be discarded according to local regulations. - -Safety data sheets available for professional user upon request
+- For employment and insurance use.
+For forensic use. - Do not use after the expiration date. - The test device should remain in the sealed pouch until use. - All specimens should be considered potentially hazardous and handled in the same manner as an infectious agent. - The used collector and device should be discarded according to local regulations - Safety data sheets available for professional user upon request